 There are even more mistakes you should be avoiding when working out with resistance bands.
 To get your resistance band training to the next level check out our article on The Worst Mistakes You Can Do When Training With Resistance Bands

 This section will help you to get your training with resistance bands to the next level.
 A resistance band does not have a fixed resistance like a dumbbell would have.
 Each resistance bands has a range.
 To fully use this range is the key to effective training with bands.
 Always use the full potential of a given resistance band before jumping to the next heavier one.
 This will make sure that you make small progression steps without form breakdown and increased chance of injury.

 The best methods to adjust the resistance for archer pulls/rows are:

 Adjust the length of the band – This is one is straight forward.
-You will be shortening the band by wrapping it around one of your hands.
+Simply grab the band further towards your front arm.
 The shorter a resistance band is the more resistance you will have to work against in an exercise.

 Combine bands – We always recommend getting a full set of resistance bands.
 By having a set you will have the possibility to combine 2 or more bands and get the needed resistance for the exercise.
 I like to add the lightest band to my exercise and see how well it works.
 If it is to heavy you can simply let go of the second band and finish the set with the rest.

 Double the Band – Due to linear variable resistance characteristic of bands doubling up a band does not equal to twice the resistance.
 It is actually more than that.
 That’s why always start with a very light band, double it and see how well you get along.